locatw/fasim/.clinerules/instructions.md

   - All code changes must be verified by running unit tests
   - Run `go test ./...` in the backend directory to execute all tests
   - All tests must pass before considering a task complete
+  - When testing multiple scenarios, implement tests as parameterized tests